Taiko2k/Tauon/docs/guide.md

 User data files
 ================

+When program is installed to program files via installer, files are kept in a dedicated location.
+C:\Users\<user>\Music\TauonMusicBox on Windows and ~/.tauonmb-user on Linux.

 **state.p** - Contains playlists, track database information and some settings.
 Delete to reset player.

 **star.p**  - Contains track play count information independent of database, tracks are uniquely identified by a matching filename, artist and track title.
 Can be transferred between platforms.

 ### Upgrading / Moving

-When program is installed to program files via installer, files are kept in a dedicated location. ~/.tauonmb-user on Linux and C:\Users\<user>\Music\TauonMusicBox on Windows.

 For moving installations or upgrading portable installations: